JorgeTerence/JorgeTerence/README.md

 - Favorite OS: GNU/Linux 🐧 (currently on KDE Neon)
 - Favorite code editor: VS Code
 - Where I'm from: SP, Brazil 🇧🇷
-- What I'm into: Python, Nodejs, Back-end development, Databases and a bit of design 🎨😉
+- What I'm into: Python, Nodejs, Full-stack web development and a bit of design 🎨
-- What I want to learn: Flutter, Firebase and Angular
+- What I want to learn: Flutter, Firebase and Haskell

 Reach me: jorge.terence@outlook.com